alejvcano/paradox/data/tp53/README.md

 Multi_p53.txt provides the mutation type, selection coefficients and observed counts to construct the nominal and fixed distributions for the amino acid changes associated to multi and single point mutations in Figure 5. *

-* Original dara from Giacomelli, A.O., Yang, X., Lintner, R.E. et al. Mutational processes shape the landscape of TP53 mutations in human cancer.
+* Original data from Giacomelli, A.O., Yang, X., Lintner, R.E. et al. Mutational processes shape the landscape of TP53 mutations in human cancer.
 Nat Genet 50, 1381–1387 (2018).